MegaByteKnight/MegaByteKnight/README.md

 - 👯 I’m looking to collaborate on: **Open-source cybersecurity projects and threat hunting initiatives.**
 - 🤔 I’m looking for help with: **Expanding my professional network within the cybersecurity community.**
 - 💬 Ask me about: **Network security, threat detection, incident response strategies, and secure web development.**
-- ⚡ Fun fact: **When I'm not diving into cybersecurity, I enjoy playing volleyball, scubadiving, and exploring new hiking trails!**
+- ⚡ Fun fact: **When I'm not diving into cybersecurity, I enjoy playing volleyball and exploring new hiking trails!**

+---

 ## Contact Me